mate-academy/jv-jdbc-intro/README.md

 ### Create custom exception
 `e.printStackTrace()` - is a bad practice!
 Let's create custom exception `DataProcessingException` and constructor with two parameters: `String message` and `Throwable ex`.
 It should be extended from `RuntimeException`.
-You should rethrow this exception in `catch` block on dao layer.
+You should rethrow this exception in `catch` block on mate.academy.dao layer.

 #### DB connection error:
-If you can't connect to your db because of this error: <br>
+If you can't connect to your mate.academy.db because of this error: <br>
 `The server time zone value ‘EEST’ is unrecognized or represents more than one time zone`. <br>
 Try to set timezone explicitly in your connection URL. <br>
 Example: <br>